pydio/pydio-doc-howto/cells_cli_client.md

 In this how to we will take a look at the new cells command line tool and how it enables you to perform actions such as **cp, ls, ...** on your cells instance.

-### Using the Cells command line tool
+### What is the Cells command line tool

 The cells command line tool works like every other tool integrated in most linux distributions, for instance **scp**.
-The tool gives you the ability to upload directly to your remote cells instance into your (workspace/folder/cell) data with the ease of a command on your terminal.
+The tool gives you the ability to list, download and upload directly to your remote cells instance into your (workspace/folder/cell) data with the ease of a command on your terminal.

 ### Installation